Afnan Alasmari

 Profile

-I currently work with King Khalid University as a Linguistics lecturer, where I have acquired useful educational and research experience.
-I began my academic journey at King Khalid University in Abha, Saudi Arabia, where I acquired a Bachelor of Arts degree in English language.
-Expanding upon my initial progress, I pursued a Master's in Linguistics at King Abdulaziz University in Jeddah.
-My thesis was entitled “A multimodal analysis of the representation of Saudi women in selected caricature images from Cartoon Movement: A global platform for editorial cartoons”.
+I am a lecturer in Linguistics at King Khalid University, where I have gained valuable educational and research experience.
+I began my academic journey at King Khalid University in Abha, Saudi Arabia, where I earned a Bachelor of Arts degree in English Language.
+Building on this foundation, I pursued a Master’s degree in Linguistics at King Abdulaziz University in Jeddah.
+My thesis, entitled “A multimodal analysis of the representation of Saudi women in selected caricature images from Cartoon Movement: A global platform for editorial cartoons”, examined the portrayal of Saudi women in global media.

 Research interests